In this article:

 There's a moment in autumn that always feels the same.
 The door opens.
 Ezra comes in.
 Completely wet, full of enthusiasm, paws black with mud.
-And I stand there with a towel.
+And I stand there with the towel.
 And then another.
 And then another.
 That's autumn with a dog.
 Beautiful.
-Sometimes a little exhausting.
+Sometimes a bit exhausting.
 But always close.

-Minni, on the other hand β our new dog from grandma and grandpa, actually Winnie, but the name didn't stick β looks out the door in the rain, turns around, and goes back inside.
+Minni, on the other hand β our new dog from grandma and grandpa, actually Winnie, but the name didn't stick β looks out the door when it rains, turns around, and goes back inside.
 No pee.
 No walk.
 No interest.
 Grandma and grandpa understand completely.
 They don't either.

-This article is for everyone who goes through autumn with wet dogs, muddy paws, worried eyes in the leaves, and the eternal question 'what has he eaten now?'
+This article is for everyone who goes through autumn with wet dogs, muddy paws, worried eyes in the leaves, and the eternal question 'what has he eaten again?'.
 I know the feeling.
-Let's take a look together.
+Let's look at it together.

 β The most common questions at a glance